DEPTH OF MONO LAKE

 The median runoff is 93% of average.
 The minimum observed runoff was 44% of average seen in 1977, and the maximum was 194% of average seen in 1983.
 The runoff is a product of snowmelt runoff and baseflow from the watershed.
 The yearly average for all Mono Basin streams is 187,000 acre-feet.
 Total average inflow to Mono Lake is 230,000 acre-feet, which includes runoff plus groundwater inflow and direct precipitation onto the lake.

 In 1994, the State Water Resources Control Board issued D1631 ordering minimum flows and maintenance flows for all of the diverted streams.
 Stream restoration plans approved in 1998 modified the maintenance flows somewhat.
 The minimums are based on a wet/normal/dry year classification and are lower from October through March.
 These minimum flows range from 25 cfs to 54 cfs for Lee Vining Creek, from 4.5 to 6 cfs for Walker Creek, from 6 to 9 cfs for Parker Creek, and from 31 to 68 cfs for Rush Creek.
-The results of a 2008 flow study are expected to modify these somewhat.
 Click here for real-time flows.

-Once the lake reaches 6,391, a new set of restrictions applies.
-No diversions are allowed if the lake drops below 6,388.
-Diversion of 10,000 acre-feet is allowed when the lake is between 6,388 and 6,391.
-All water (estimated to be on average 30,800 acre-feet) in excess of required stream flows (89,000 acre-feet) is allowed to be diverted when Mono Lake is above 6,391.
-If the lake hasn't reached 6,392 by the year 2014, the State Water Resources Control Board will re-examine the situation.
+Once the lake reaches 6391, a new set of restrictions applies.
+No diversions are allowed if the lake drops below 6388.
+Diversion of 10,000 acre-feet is allowed when the lake is between 6388 and 6391.
+All water (estimated to be on average 30,800 acre-feet) in excess of required stream flows (89,000 acre-feet) is allowed to be diverted when Mono Lake is above 6391.
+If the lake hasn't reached 6392 in a timely manner, the State Water Resources Control Board may hold a hearing regarding revision of the rules to allow it to rise faster.